What is Content Marketing?

 What is NOT Content Marketing?

 Before we go any further, let’s clarify what isn’t content marketing.
 Content marketing is not promotional, i.e. it does not directly advertise your brand’s products/ services.
-That is called promotional marketing, where you are telling your audience about the benefits of your brand, without adding value to them or helping answer any questions they may have.
+That is promotional marketing, where you are telling your audience about the benefits of your brand, without adding value to them or helping answer any questions they may have.

 But don’t worry!
 Your content marketing strategy doesn’t have to skew one way or the other.
 You can use a combination of content and promotional marketing to get the best results.
-Impact recommends a 80:20 approach, where 80% of your content is educational, while 20% is promotional.
+In fact, Impact recommends a 80:20 approach, where 80% of your content is educational, while 20% is promotional.
 Again, keep in mind that content marketing is a long-term strategy, where the aim is to develop a loyal audience that keeps coming back to you.

 Successful Content Marketing Examples